opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 ## Running The Full Test Suite

-**Note:  RENAMEME hasn't made any changes to the test suite yet beyond fixing tests that broke after removing non-Apache licensed code and non-Apache licensed code checks**
+**Note:  OpenSearch hasn't made any changes to the test suite yet beyond fixing tests that broke after removing non-Apache licensed code and non-Apache licensed code checks**

 Before submitting your changes, run the test suite to make sure that nothing is broken, with: